davistib/scientific-and-engineering-c-/README.md

 Just having some fun...getting outside of my python comfort zone.

+I was figuring out my own "style-guide" as I went, so no there is little consistency (just like the use of tense in this README).
+Some headers are documented with a Doxygen-stye description.
+Some are not documented at all or just use simple inline comments.
+Nothin here is complicated enough to warrant any real documentation.

 ### Organization

 The repo is organized (mostly) by the chapters in the book.
 For example, code from the book chapter 4 is in the folder `ch4`.
 If necessary, specific examples/implementations are broken out further into relevant subdirectories.

 Code is stored in the source folder `src` (possible with subdirectories) with all header/implementation/test files alongside rather than in separate `include`/`test` directory structures.
+I settled on using `{file_name}.hpp` for header files and `{file_name}.cpp` for implementation files.
+Any tests will be written in a `{file_name}_test.cpp` file.
+Not sure if this is good, but that's how I like to do it in python so here we are.

 Some examples from the book build on one another.
 Rather than referencing previous chapters and a bunch of relative paths, I have _generally_ opted to just copy the code (and make any desired changes) to the new chapter's directory.
 As a result, some code is unfortunately copied.
 Perhaps even worse, some code from previous chapters has become "stale" and any necessary changes are only implemented in the newer/relevant classes.
 But at least this way, code in `ch4` will not have implementation details necessary for code in, say, `ch11`.